- Lives in Maryland with her best friend and husband, Roger

 Your oncologist will mostly recommend that you get a second opinion, which is a good idea.
 It's very complex.
 Any cancer is complex.
 Bottom line, you have to be your own advocate.
 It's hard sometimes to gather all of the information available, and I never got any advice other than ‘Go, have a happy life and forget about it.'
 And that's really hard.

-It's really hard to enjoy your life when at the back of your mind every time you get a headache or every time you cough you wonder if it's coming back.
+It's really hard to enjoy your life when at the back of your mind every time you get a headache or every time you cough you wonder if it's cancer.
 However, meeting other people that have lung cancer is the most positive thing.

 Working with them to change things so it can be better for people, especially our children, down the road.